eosnewmedia/JSON-API-Common/docs/02-resources.md

 | remove(string $name)                                         | $this                                                                                  | Remove a relationship by name from the collection.                                                     |
 | removeElement(RelationshipInterface $relationship)           | $this                                                                                  | Remove a relationship object from the collection.                                                      |

+### Related Resource Meta Information
+If a related resource should contain meta information which should only be accessible in the resource identifier object in the relationship, your Resource can implement `Enm\JsonApi\Model\Resource\Extension\RelatedMetaInformationInterface` and use `Enm\JsonApi\Model\Resource\Extension\RelatedMetaInformationTrait`.

 *****

 [back to Entry Point](../docs/01-entry.md) | [next: Attributes and Meta](../docs/03-collections.md)